zoran-cuckovic/QGIS-visibility-analysis/help_qgis3.md

 Viewshed maps are made over an elevation model, from viewpoints created by the "Create viewpoints" routine.

-- viewpoints: point type vector layer created by the *create viewpoints* routine.
+- *Observer points*: point type vector layer created by the *create viewpoints* routine.
 - elevation model: raster data

 Intervisibility network
 -----------------------

-Intervisibility network is calculated between two sets of points, created by the *create viewpoints* routine. [ Work in progress as of 0.6.1 version ]
+**[ Work in progress as of 0.6.1 version ]**

+The output of intervisibility network routine is a set of lines connecting viewpoints.

+### Input
+- *Observer points*:  point type vector layer created by the *create viewpoints* routine.
+- *Target points*: point type vector layer created by the *create viewpoints* routine. **!** Target height is always specified in the ``target_hgt`` field, even when using the same file for observer and target points.
+- *Save negative links*: save non-visible relationships.

 Dependencies:
 -------------